Banks are actually data companies and should behave that way

 But what can a regional bank really do if only the biggest have the budget or expertise to tackle this challenge internally, or when two smaller players merging won’t even improve their ability to compete?

 We designed our platform around all key constituents we serve — digital brands, banks and regulators.
 Digital brands, including FinTechs, will have a delightful product and engineering experience using our dev-focused APIs and SDKs to build out their solution, with intuitive guides that help them through the currently onerous and manual onboarding with bank partners.
 Banks can sleep well at night knowing that 300+ item checklists are reduced to automated, human-in-the-loop processes with pinpoint accuracy.
-Regulators will breath easier knowing there is one highly secure place for consistent data monitoring and reporting, and our communications are encrypted, no more emailing sensitive files back and forth (even worse — sending the wrong PII-heavy file to the wrong person).
+Regulators will breathe easier knowing there is one highly secure place for consistent data monitoring and reporting, and our communications are encrypted, no more emailing sensitive files back and forth (even worse — sending the wrong PII-heavy file to the wrong person).

 Partnering with Bond is the best strategy for creative management teams at those smaller, regional and specialized banks who realize their banks really are data companies and want to behave that way.